revolist/revogrid-vuepress/src/guide/cell.properties.md

 # Cell properties

-This article explaines how to use cell properties.
+This article explains how to use cell properties.
 Any property can be added: tag, style or class.

 ```js